 How to Get a Business Licence in Ontario

-Similar to any other provinces or territories in Canada, Ontario, too, requires that businesses operating within the province be approved for proper business, trade, or profession permits or licences.
-These types of permits and/or licences are localized; meaning applications should be made directly to the municipality unless otherwise specified.
+Similar to any other provinces or territories in Canada, Ontario requires that businesses operating within the province obtain the proper business, trade, or profession permits or licences.
+The business owner must possess localized permits and/or licences, which means the applications are sent directly to the municipality unless otherwise specified.

-Since business licences are municipal in nature and not provincial, each municipality has different requirements or processes.
-The easiest way to begin is by contacting the local city hall where plan to operate your business.
-This would give you an idea of the types of permits required.
-Different types of businesses and establishments will require different licences and/or permits.
+If you’re at the beginning stages of setting up a small business in Canada, the easiest way to begin is by contacting the local City Hall where you plan to operate your business.
+By speaking to a City Hall representative about your company, you can get an idea of the types of permits you might need to begin operating.
+Different types of businesses and establishments require different licences and/or permits.